Circle Packing Surfaces – 2D Calculations

 In geometry, circle packing is an arrangement of non-overlapping circles within a containing space and would apply to any balls sitting on a flat surface such as tanks, pools and reservoirs.
 The associated packing density is the proportion of the surface covered by the circles.

-Using this density percentage of 90.7%, it is relatively easy to divide the area of a circle into the area of a surface you want to cover and apply the packing density to get a very accurate calculation of how many balls you will need.
-Note this does not allow for the part balls around the edges or disruption of the hexagonal packing but on larger areas contributes to far less than 1% error.
+Therefore, by using this density percentage of 90.7%, it is relatively easy to divide the area of a circle into the area of a surface you want to cover.
+Then, apply the packing density to get a very accurate calculation of how many balls you will need.
+Note this does not allow for the part balls around the edges or disruption of the hexagonal packing but larger areas contribute to far less than a 1% error.

 Sphere packing is an arrangement of non-overlapping spheres within a containing space.
-In three dimensional space, there are three packing types for identical spheres: cubic lattice, face-centred cubic lattice, and hexagonal lattice.
-Carl Friedrich Gauss proved in 1831 that Hexagonal packing is the densest possible amongst all possible lattice packings using the following formula:
+In three-dimensional space, there are three packing types for identical spheres: cubic lattice, face-centered cubic lattice, and hexagonal lattice.
+Carl Friedrich Gauss proved in 1831 that Hexagonal packing is the densest possible among all possible lattice packings using the following formula:

 As per the 2D Circle Packing calculation above, it is relatively easy to divide the volume of a sphere into the volume you want to fill multiplied by the efficiency of 64% and get a very accurate idea of how many balls you will need.

-ROSPA recommend that ball pools alone should have a maximum depth of 450mm in a toddler area and 600mm in a junior area to minimise the danger of accidents from concealment.
-Ball pools should not be entered directly from a slide.
-Balls should be a minimum diameter of 70mm to prevent choking and ball pool surfaces should have continuous level bases.
+ROSPA recommend that ball pools should have a maximum depth of 450mm in a toddler area and 600mm in a junior area to minimise the danger of accidents from concealment.
+Moreover, ball pools should not be entered directly from a slide.
+Also, balls should be a minimum diameter of 70mm to prevent choking and ball pool surfaces should have continuous level bases.